sledigabel/remindian/README.md

 make build
 ```

-This will create the binary in the `bin/remindian` location, which the Neovim plugin will use.
+This will create the binary in the `bin/remindian` location within the plugin directory, which the Neovim plugin will automatically detect and use.

 Run the CLI on a markdown file: